stephensanchez/familiar/README.md

 * Configure macro actions to look up relative sheets and die rolls, modifiers, etc
 * Tracking and logs to help review a session history

-New Idea & Main Focus: Combat Simulator
+New Idea & Main Focus: D&D Combat simulator!!!
-D&D Combat simulator!!!
 Make something that can simulate fights based on character sheets and monsters, in order to tweak the difficulty of each encounter on-the-fly so I can keep the fights challenging.
 It's my greatest weakness as a DM and I'd love to see how to build it.

 * Most of the stats for monsters are publicly available information online
 * Characters can be generated easily enough